open-wc/open-wc/packages/building-webpack/README.md

 </html>
 ```

-We use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) to work with your index.html.
-View the documentation for the plugin to learn how you can use it.

-Remember to not add your app's entry point to your index.html, as it will be injected dynamically by `html-webpack-plugin`.
+We use [webpack-index-html-plugin](https://open-wc.org/building/webpack-index-html-plugin.html).
+Contrary to other webpack plugins, you **do** need to include your app's module entrypoint in your `index.html`.
+This allows you to use the same index during development and when building.

 4. Add the following commands to your `package.json`:
 ```json